 Joseph Boots-Ebenfield, MS

-McCarthy rests beside a receding glacier, and as the climate of northern regions continues to warm rapidly, the wider Copper River Valley faces growing erosion, thawing permafrost, increasing wildfires, and vegetation community shifts that are implicated in the changing ranges and numbers of animals like caribou that have long been crucial to culture, landscape structure, and subsistence.
-In these lands change has always been the rule, as can be learned from listening to these places and the people who call them home.
+McCarthy rests beside a receding glacier, and as the climate of northern regions continues to warm rapidly, the wider Copper River Basin faces growing erosion, thawing permafrost, increasing wildfires, and vegetation community shifts that are implicated in the changing ranges and numbers of animals like caribou that have long been crucial to culture, landscape structure, and customary and traditional resource use.
+In this landscape change has always been the rule, as can be learned from listening to these places and the people who call them home.
 Ecological, geophysical, glacial, and social processes have been interplaying here at incredible timescales, forming a system much greater and more complex than the sum of its parts.
-I focus on the roles that creatures like caribou play in broader stories of change in landscape structure/process and Arctic systems.
+I focus on the roles that creatures like caribou and alpine plants play in broader stories of change in landscape structure/process.
 Climate, people, policy, vegetation, and other animals are all bound together in stories of ecosystem change.
-The Wrangells are a fascinating region to experience and learn from these interacting systems, and I’m excited to do so alongside our students in “the field” this summer.
+The Wrangells are a fascinating region to experience and learn from, and I’m excited to do so alongside our students this summer.

 Before I began my research and role in WMFS, I had worked as a volunteer and as staff at the Wrangell Mountains Center, helping to run art, science, and natural history programs while keeping the Old Hardware Store’s off-grid facilities operating.